 In my ten+ years as a parent to two boys, I can count the parenting successes on two hands.
 And at the very top would be the fact that neither I nor my kids have ever seen a single minute of either Caillou or Blippi.
-According to my fellow moms and dads, those two kids’ shows are among the most annoying and unbearable bits of children’s entertainment there are.
+According to my fellow moms and dads, those two kids’ shows are among the most annoying bits of children’s entertainment there are.

 Apparently, Blippi has gotten even worse.